davervw/vwas6502/src/6502/README.md

 ## C64 only
 ``X`` exit, e.g. to BASIC
-``1000.2000 "FILENAME" 08 S`` save range of memory exclusive of ending address to filename and device number
+``1000.2000 "FILENAME" 08 S`` save range of memory exclusive of ending address to filename and (optional) device number

 ## Help
 ``?`` show syntax of commands available